MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 ---
 author: bradben
-description: Learn how to contribute to the Quantum Development Kit (QDK), the Azure Quantum documentation, and the quantum development community. ms.author: brbenefield ms.date: 09/07/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: contributor-guide
+description: Learn how to contribute to Azure Quantum, the Azure Quantum documentation, and the quantum development community. ms.author: brbenefield ms.date: 09/07/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: contributor-guide
 no-loc: ['Q#', '$$v']
-title: Contributing to Azure Quantum documentation
+title: Contributing to Azure Quantum
 uid: microsoft.quantum.contributing-qdk.overview
 ---

 # Contributing to Azure Quantum

-The Azure Quantum documentation set and the Quantum Development Kit (QDK) are more than a collection of tools and resources for writing quantum programs.
+As part of the Azure Quantum service, the Azure Quantum documentation set and the Quantum Development Kit (QDK) are more than a collection of tools and resources for writing quantum programs.
 They're part of a broad community of people discovering quantum computing, performing research in quantum algorithms, developing new applications for quantum devices, and otherwise working to make the most out of the quantum programming.

 As a member of that community, Azure Quantum aims to offer quantum developers across a wide range of backgrounds with the features they need.
-Your contributions to the documentation and the QDK help in realizing that goal by improving the tools used by other quantum developers, how those tools are documented, and even by creating new features and functionality that helps make the entire quantum programming community a better place to discover and create.
+Your contributions to Azure Quantum help in realizing that goal by improving the tools used by other quantum developers, how those tools are documented, and even by creating new features and functionality that helps make the entire quantum programming community a better place to discover and create.
-We're very thankful for your kind contributions, and for the opportunity to work with you to make our community the best that it can be.

 This article provides some advice on how to make your contribution as useful as possible to the broader quantum programming community.